Warren Lee (pianist)

-His latest recording "Ebony and Ivory" (2013), with clarinetist Andrew Simon on Naxos garnered no fewer than nine favourable reviews worldwide.
-The Fanfare Magazine calls it "a winner".
+His discography includes a total of 11 albums, 10 of which released on the Naxos label.
+The American Record Guide calls him a "first-rate artist".

 As a composer, his choral works are published by Pavane Publishing (USA), Profiri & Horvath (Germany); and his series of Piano Sight-reading Method is due for release by Brio Music Press (Hong Kong).
 His a cappella choral work, "House Rules" won the Second Prize of the Gianni Bergamo Awards in 2013 in Switzerland.

 Lee also holds an MBA degree from the Hong Kong University of Science and Technology and is elected to the Beta Gamma Sigma.
+He also holds a Master in Law from the University of London, specialising in Intellectual Property Law.

 As a renowned pianist, Lee was hailed by critics as a pianist: